dholab/prolonged-infection-suppfig2/README.md

 - the SARS-CoV-2 Wuhan-1 sequence from GenBank Accession MN9089473.3 is in `resources/` and is called reference.fasta
 - the file `data/patient_variant_counts.csv` comes from the FIGURE_2A_PLOTTING process in the main workflow, which is available at the [GitHub repository for this project](https://github.com/dholab/E484T-visualizations/tree/main).
 - a list of GenBank accessions to include in the final plot called `include_list.csv`.
 If this file is absent, the workflow will pull the SARS-CoV-2 metadata from GenBank and generate the include list again. _Note_ that the R script in the `bin/` directory, `select_subsample.R`, uses a consistent seed

 ### Output files

 - `results/visuals/figsupp2_global_roottotip_plot.pdf` is the final plot, which can be edited in Illustrator or other vector-graphic software
 - `results/{run date}.csv` is a table of all the GenBank accessions used in making the plot, along with when they were collected, how many mutations they have that separate them from Wuhan-1, and what pango lineage they are.
 This is essentially the dataset that is used to make Supplemental Figure 2.
+- `results/subsample_seqs.fasta` - A FASTA file containing the consensus sequences for all GenBank accessions in the figure.
-- `results/fasta/*.fasta` are all the FASTAs pulled from GenBank to make the figure.
+- `results/data/*.vcf` are all the VCFs generated to make the figure.
 By default, these files are not included in the git repository, but they will be generated if you run the workflow yourself.
-- `results/sam/*.sam` are all the SAMs generated to make the figure.
-As above, these files are not included in the git repository, but they will be generated if you run the workflow yourself.
-- `results/vcf/*.vcf` are all the VCFs generated to make the figure.
-Again, these files are not included in the git repository, but they will be generated if you run the workflow yourself.

 ## For more information